vitelabs/vite-wiki/docs/tutorial/faq/dex.md

 # How to Integrate a 3rd Party Exchange

 Follow the below steps to integrate Vite into a 3rd-party exchange.
-This also applies to any tokens issued on Vite.
+This guide also applies to any other tokens issued on Vite.

 1. [Get to Understand the Vite Chain](../../introduction/README.md)